assaabloy-ppi/littlefs-nrf5sdk-hal/README.md

 | LFS_NRF5_START_ADDR  | 0x3e000                |
 | LFS_NRF5_END_ADDR    | 0x3ffff                |

 Keep in mind that it is the user's responsibility to ensure that the address range is valid.
-This should depend on how much storage space you want to allocate for your file system, the size of your flash storage, application, and your potential usage of a bootloader and the a SoftDevice.
+This should depend on how much storage space you want to allocate for your file system, the size of your flash storage, application, and your potential usage of a bootloader and the SoftDevice.

 ## Contributing
 Submit a pull request to this repository to contribute to the project.